gvwilson/thirdbit/fiction/maddy-roo/index.md

 The story spilled out of Maddy and Gumption like paint out of a pair of dropped buckets.
-They'd been walking home---well, Gumption's home, not Maddy's, obviously---and gone after salvage, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone)
+They'd been walking home—well, Gumption's home, not Maddy's, obviously—and gone after salvage, and they'd yanked a part right off some kind of machine (Maddy fished the circuit board out of her pocket to show everyone)